justchrister/kalt/README.md

 ## Backend
 <img src="https://ka.lt/media/architecture.svg" alt="" width="100%" height="auto">

-### Message queue
+### Ledger
-The backend leverages Supabase (postgres) as a message queue to enable seamless communication between the microservices.
-This message queue system implements a publish-subscribe pattern where any service can publish messages to specific topics, and other services can subscribe to these topics to consume the messages.
+The backend leverages Supabase (postgres) as a append-only ledger and message queue to enable seamless communication between the microservices.
+All data is appended to tables where entities are immutable, and most data is read from these _ledgers_/topics directly from super simple functions.
+Such as `get().user()`.

+For services or integrations that require state—which are rare cases—this message queue system implements a publish-subscribe pattern where other services can subscribe to these _ledgers_/topics to consume the messages.
 The quality of the message contents are ensured through interfaces and types, that are implemented in Postgres and the Nuxt.

 - Decoupling of services, allowing for independent scaling and easy maintenance.
 - Improved fault tolerance, as services can continue to function even if some other services fail.